iterative/ldb-resources/README.md

   ```
 LDB reads the contents of path but adds nothing because it recognizes all input objects as duplicates.

 TODO BETA: Another benefit of using LDB to service data objects from cloud locations is caching.
 When data engineers work on overlapping datasets, this normally requires duplicate file transfers from cloud bearing time and cost penalties.
-LDB solves this problem by using instantiation cache which accumulates data objects referenced on a particular machine.
-This layer of indirection may greatly speed up working with medium and large-sized datasets.

-Cache function in LDB requires no explicit configuration and is enabled by default.
+LDB solves this problem by using instantiation cache which is enabled by default.

 ᐃ
 </details>